silverpip/silverpip.github.io/_posts/2012-10-08-james-thurber.md

+---
+title: James Thurber
+date: 2012-10-08 16:00:00
+category: blog
+tag: vintage
+---
         Somewhere I picked up the notion that James Thurber was one of those gloomy highbrow modern authors who are at their most artistic when spreading misery and despair.
 I don’t spend time on writers I assume this of, and have reached the age at which I don’t even care who knows it.
 I am perfectly content to be considered lowbrow, basking joyfully in weavers of hope and courage and droll wit, though I retain an unfortunately discordant penchant for black turtlenecks.
 They are so slimming.

 But I turn out to be wrong: about Thurber, anyway.
 Not about the turtlenecks.
 His name must have been lumped in with some of those others during a half overheard conversation or booklist in my childhood.
 Because so far in my short time with him, he’s funny.
 And sane.
 And especially his autobiographical shorts are delightful.